knaufk/flink-faker/README.md

 SELECT
   c.character_id,
-  c.location,
+  l.location,
   c.name
 FROM location_updates AS l
-JOIN characters FOR SYSTEM_TIME AS OF characters.character_id = location_updates.character_id AS c;
+JOIN characters FOR SYSTEM_TIME AS OF proctime AS c
+ON l.character_id = c.character_id;
 ```

 Currently, the `faker` source supports the following data types: